Labelbox/labelspark/README.md

-# Labelbox Connector for Apache Spark
+# Labelbox Connector for Databricks

-Access the Labelbox Connector for Apache Spark to connect an unstructured dataset to Labelbox, programmatically set up an ontology for labeling, and return the labeled dataset in a Spark DataFrame.
+Access the Labelbox Connector for Databricks to connect an unstructured dataset to Labelbox, programmatically set up an ontology for labeling, and return the labeled dataset in a Spark DataFrame.
 This library was designed to run in a Databricks environment, although it will function in any Spark environment with some modification.

 Labelbox is the enterprise-grade training data solution with fast AI enabled labeling tools, labeling automation, human workforce, data management, a powerful API for integration & SDK for extensibility.
 Visit [Labelbox](http://labelbox.com/) for more information.